 “My child, why have you done this to us?
 See how worried your father and I have been, looking for you.”
 He replied, “Why were you looking for me?
 Did you not know that I must be in my Father’s house?”
 (Lk 2:48–49, NJB)

-Jesus yearned to be occupied with God’s affairs; he wanted to get on with the work he felt he had to do; his family could hardly hold him back.
+Jesus yearned to start doing his Father’s work; he wanted to get on with the vocation he felt he had; his family could hardly hold him back.
 Yet, even with his advanced intelligence and understanding, he consented to wait.
 And for two decades he studied and worked in Nazareth, quietly growing up, and patiently getting ready for his future task.

 The apostles waited too, though not for quite as long.
 Soon after his resurrection, Jesus commanded them to proclaim to all nations repentance and forgiveness of sins in his name.
 But first, he said: